familon16/fac/README.md

 Fac simplifies JavaScript programming.
 With Fac, we no longer need to simulate C++, Java or any other languages, no longer need to simulate classes and inheritance, just use **object** and **extending**.

-Let us forget about object-oriented programming, forget to simulate object-oriented programming in JavaScript, and forget the following concepts: classes, inheritance (multiple inheritance, combined inheritance, parasitic inheritance, parasitic combination inheritance) and mixins.
+Let us forget about object-oriented programming, forget to simulate object-oriented programming in JavaScript, and forget the following concepts: classes, inheritance, multiple inheritance, combined inheritance, parasitic inheritance, parasitic combination inheritance, and mixins.

 Again, we just need object and extending.
 JavaScript programming should have been so simple.
 With Fac, all this is so natural.
-Fac is only 1KB gzipped, with no dependency, and can be used in [Node.js](https://nodejs.org) and in browsers.
+Fac is only 1KB gzipped with no dependency, and can be used in [Node.js](https://nodejs.org) and in browsers.
 Fac is the abbreviation of "factory".